N-Methyl-DOET

 N-Methyl-DOET, also known as DOETM, as well as 4-ethyl-2,5-dimethoxy-N-methylamphetamine, is a psychedelic drug of the phenethylamine, amphetamine, and DOx families.
 It is the N-methyl derivative of the serotonergic psychedelic 4-ethyl-2,5-dimethoxyamphetamine (DOET).

 Use and effects

-N-Methyl-DOET is said to be significantly active at a dose of 18 mg and to have a duration of 8 to 10 hours in humans.
-However, it appears to be several times less potent than DOET, which is active at doses of 2 to 6 mg with a duration of 14 to 20 hours.
+N-Methyl-DOET is said to be significantly active at a dose of 18 mg orally and to have a duration of 8 to 10 hours in humans.
+However, it appears to be several times less potent than DOET, which is active at doses of 2 to 6 mg orally with a duration of 14 to 20 hours.
 The effects of N-methyl-DOET were not specifically described but were said to be calmer and more pleasant compared to those of DOET.

 Chemistry

 Analogues

 N-Methylation of psychedelic phenethylamines has invariably greatly reduced or eliminated their hallucinogenic activity.
 Examples of this include related compounds like Beatrice (N-methyl-DOM) and methyl-DOB (N-methyl-DOB), which at assessed doses appear to be inactive as psychedelics in humans.
 However, N-methyl-DOET, though much less potent than DOET, is an apparent exception to this rule, in that it has been found to be clearly psychedelic and to retain decent potency.